John McCabe (writer): Marriage and family

 McCabe married four times, and was widowed three times.
 He met his first wife, Peggy Richards, while they were both involved in the Catholic Theater of Detroit in the 1940s.
 They continued with their interest in theatre and together they produced, directed and acted in numerous summer stock productions in Milford, Pennsylvania.

 A widower, McCabe married his second wife, Vija Valda Zarina (May 30, 1929 – March 1, 1984), a Latvian-American ballet dancer/choreographer in 1958.
 "You can have kids," she told him, "or a clean house.
 But not both."
 They had three children.
 When McCabe worked at Mackinac College, Vija taught ballet.
 She died in 1984, aged 54.

 In 1987, Dr. McCabe married Rosina Marchisio, an actress and singer of the 1930s who had played the teacher in the Our Gang films, and was featured in a Laurel & Hardy film, Way Out West.
 The McCabes divided their time between British Landing, Mackinac Island and New York.
 She died in 1997 of cancer, age 84.

 On April 16, 1998, John McCabe married Karen Lee Jackson.
 They had known each other since the 1960s, when both worked for Mackinac College.
 Karen was age 65 when they married.
-They lived on Mackinac Island and she shared his love of both the Island and involvement in theater.
+They lived at British Landing on Mackinac Island and she shared his love of both the Island and involvement in theater.
 She cared for her elderly husband and was with him in Petoskey the night he died.
 Karen Lee Jackson McCabe died on February 22, 2015, in Petoskey, Michigan.